meet julia belluz

 Follow my work and collaborate

-In addition to reporting and opinion writing, Julia is available for interviews, speaking engagements and moderated conversations as well as writing assignments and editorial collaborations.
+Julia is available for interviews, speaking engagements and moderated conversations as well as writing assignments and editorial collaborations.
 If you’re interested in working together or inviting Julia to contribute to a conversation, you’re welcome to get in touch.